khan4019/angular-interview-questions/angular/beginner/README.md

 You just built hello world in angular2+ and may be you followed some video or blog but you have the courage to tell the interviewer that you know little bit angular2.

-## Research the interviewer
-Do a favor to yourself.
-Goggole the interviewer.
-Look at his/her linkedin provile.
-Check whether he/she has any youtube video, talk or active blog. and after your research try to put the interviewer in one of the following category
-1. Lazy interviewer asks about terminology.
-Sometimes they google questions and ask you from there.
-For them see the Termninology related questions
-2. Modest and nicer interview wants to check whether you can get the job done. and you know stuff.
-For this kind of interviewer look at the How category questions
-3. Smart interviewer wants to know that you think, you compare and analyze stuff to make consious decisions.
-For these type of nerdy inteviewer (they would love to prove you wrong. and one important tip: don't try to prove them wrong) you should study why type of questions

 ## Expect the following questions